top of page

 In this approach, the overall sustainability performance of the entity is based on the assumption that an entity's total direct or indirect impacts towards its one purpose are equal to the sum of its total direct or indirect impacts towards its 16 SDGs through its multi-stakeholder focus, leaving aside the 17th that is actually created to support the achievement of other 16.
 Then, the sum of the entity's weighted SDG %achievements would denote its overall sustainability performance.
 This would then require attaching a weightage to each of the SDGs.
 In other words, the entity needs to declare its targeted relative focus across the 16 SDGs.
 In the case of large corporations in the real economy, they would do so upon measuring their actual relative focus and having noted their ideal that is based on the sector they belong to.
 And, in the case of leading FIs, they would arrive at their targeted and actual relative focus across 16 SDGs from their planned financed IP, actual financed IP, planned turnover, actual turnover, their standardised data elements based on the category they belong to as explained earlier and additionally their ideal relative focus across 16 SDGs again that is based on the category they belong to.

 The practitioner-led standardised Net Zero Transition Plans (NZTP) to deploy the standardised transformation methodology CTM (Change through Movement) with variations for leading FIs and real economy large corporations, and where full CTM is not applicable, std.
 NZTP-Templates including applicable uni.
 ESG metrics & Purpose Discovery for part CTM deployment enable these mechanisms, leading to the disclosure of the universal ESG metrics through these plans' std. disclosure version.
-For leading FIs & large corporates, from the non-financial outcomes from the constant pipeline of self-initiated, impactful and credible projects, the quantitative part of the universal ESG metrics is calculated.
+For leading FIs & large corporates, from their impacts or financed-impacts from the constant pipeline of self-initiated, impactful and credible projects, the quantitative part of the universal ESG metrics is calculated.

-The other half of this metric is derived from the qualitative measurements embedded in the first half of CTM, the Movement, that are independent of these entities and their categories or sectors.
-It results in Purpose Discovery, shifting mindset and culture, innovation at scale, a constant pipeline of self-initiated impactful projects, etc for leading FIs and large corporates and extended in part with Purpose Discovery and applicable universal ESG metrics through std.
-NetZero Transition Plan Templates to the remainder of the economy under policy support from G20 and a proposed business and deployment model.
+The qualitative universal ESG metrics are the measurements embedded in the standardised movement in CTM, it is independent of these entities and their categories or sectors.
+It results in Purpose Discovery, shifting mindset and culture, innovation at scale, a constant pipeline of sprojects, etc for leading FIs and large corporates and extended in part with Purpose Discovery and applicable universal ESG metrics through std.
+NetZero Transition Plan Templates to the remainder of the economy, ideally thru policy support from G20 and a proposed business and deployment model.
 This part of the methodology is thus independent of the FIs and large corporations across their sectors or categories, as are the measurements, making them comparable.
 Needless to say, innovations at scale in FIs leverage entities' univ.
 ESG metrics, derived entities' sustainability performance and corporates' creditworthiness that includes these measurements with their sustainability performance considered alongside their financials and other non-financials, additionally.
 Thus, these measurements are authentic, transparent, comparable, and decision-worthy, capable of solving the problem of Greenwashing/SDG-washing.
 Also, the qualitative measurements embedded in the first half of CTM, the Movement, can be treated as lead metrics, as they can predict the outcomes of this transformation to some extent.

 Now, in the quantitative part, CTM will also ensure the entities periodically consolidate their baselines (directly/as-financed), and set their targets in alignment with their sectoral pathways (directly/as-financed) following a governance framework at the entity level and disclose as part of their entity level std.
-Net Zero Transition Plans (for disclosure) and update into the NZDPU periodically (irrespective of transmission mechanism).
+Net Zero Transition Plans (for disclosure) and is proposed to update into the NZDPU periodically (irrespective of transmission mechanism), uniquely identified by their LEId.
 Likewise, where part CTM is deployed, NZTP-Templates will be used to disclose their extended targets and achievements against them.
 This governance framework, adherence to it, and for leading FIs and large corporates, the calculations for the entities targeted and actual relative focus across the 16 SDGs will be open to external reviews and audits as per this methodology.
-The frequency or reporting period will align with those recommended by higher bodies or as mandated by regulations.
+The frequency or reporting period is proposed to align with those recommended by higher bodies or as mandated by regulations.

 These universal ESG measurements will also enable the implementation of Taxonomies, wherein the Taxonomies will add value as guidelines instead of the need to mandate them entirely.
 This is possible because the sustainability performance of the entities is measured from their direct or indirect impacts towards their NetZero goals in alignment with their sectoral pathways directly or as-financed and achievement of their other SDGs likewise through their multi-stakeholder focus and in the perspective of their SDG relative focus across the 16 SDGs.

 When extended across the financial and real economy as referred above, these universal ESG metrics for the corporates will enable measuring their creditworthiness while incorporating these measurements alongside their financials in an authentic, transparent, comparable and decision-worthy manner.
 At the same time, the universal ESG metrics for the FIs will enable them to comply with regulations.
-Thereby, it is possible to solve the problem of greenwashing.
+Thereby, it is possible to solve the problem of greenwashing and SDG washing.

 bottom of page